apivideo/api.video-nodejs-client/doc/api/VideosApi.md

         const videoCreationPayload = {
 			title: "Maths video", // The title of your new video.
 			description: "A video about string theory.", // A brief description of your video.
-			source: "https://www.myvideo.url.com/video.mp4", // If you add a video already on the web, this is where you enter the url for the video.
+			source: "https://www.myvideo.url.com/video.mp4 OR vi4k0jvEUuaTdRAEjQ4JfOyl", // You can either add a video already on the web, by entering the URL of the video, or you can also enter the `videoId` of one of the videos you already have on your api.video acccount, and this will generate a copy of your video.
+Creating a copy of a video can be especially useful if you want to keep your original video and trim or apply a watermark onto the copy you would create.
 			_public: true, // Whether your video can be viewed by everyone, or requires authentication to see it.
 A setting of false will require a unique token for each view.
 Default is true.
 Tutorials on [private videos](https://api.video/blog/endpoints/private-videos).
 			panoramic: false, // Indicates if your video is a 360/immersive video.
 			mp4Support: true, // Enables mp4 version in addition to streamed version.